Set up Docker Cloud notifications in SlackEstimated reading time: 1 minute

 - On the page that appears, double check that you’re signed in to the correct Slack team.
 (If necessary sign in to the correct one.)

-- Select the channel that will receive notifications.
+- Select the channel that should receive notifications.

 Once you click Authorize, you should see a message in the Slack channel notifying you of the new integration.